Spyglass Hill Golf Course: History

 Originally called Pebble Beach Pines Golf Club, it was renamed to Spyglass Hill by Samuel F. B. Morse (1885–1969), the founder of Pebble Beach Company, after the place in the 1883 novel Treasure Island by Robert Louis Stevenson (1850–1894), who had spent time in the Monterey area in 1879.
-All the holes at Spyglass Hill were named by Bob Hanna after characters and places from the novel.
+All the holes at Spyglass Hill were named by Bob Hanna, executive director of the Northern California Golf Association, after characters and places from the novel.

 Its par-72 layout measures 6960 yard from the championship (blue) tees, with a course rating of 75.4 and a slope rating of 145.
 The first five holes all have views of the Pacific Ocean, and the other thirteen wind through the Del Monte Forest.